 Thinking of a theme for a corporate event can be a daunting task but it will help guests to break the ice by giving them something to talk about on arrival.
 We believe there are three ways you can go: simple, sophisticated, wacky.
 Here are some examples to get you started and your imagination can run free from there…

-Crazy Hats is a simple, low cost theme.
+Crazy Hats is a simple, low-cost theme.
 It will add a little element of fun without ridiculing your guests!
 This is a happy medium that allows them to wear suitable clothes of their choice but still get involved.
 If you want a theme within a theme you could opt for ‘themed hats’.

-A Love Boat theme could accomodate a glitzy dance floor and seated dining, but also a shipwreck and beach décor too.
+A Love Boat theme could accommodate a glitzy dance floor and seated dining, but also a shipwreck and beach décor too.
 Event staff could dress in sailor outfits and guests can opt for the theme too.

-An Escape Rooms theme is not only a creative, fun theme but make also double up as a great corporate team building exercise.
+An Escape Rooms theme is not only a creative, fun theme but make also double up as a great corporate team-building exercise.
 This will force employees to get involved and solving problems.
-It will be memorable and adrenaline pumping without being overly competitive or involving major sports, which some guests might not be able to partake in.
+It will be memorable and adrenaline-pumping without being overly competitive or involving major sports, which some guests might not be able to partake in.

 ©BAM Karaoke Box